 What is a digital accessibility testing tool?

-This tool verifies that a website complies with the accessibility standards (contrast ratios, alternative text, keyboard navigation, tag structure) defined by the RGAA and the WCAG, so that it can be used by people with disabilities.
+It is a tool that verifies a website's compliance with accessibility standards (contrasts, alternative texts, keyboard navigation, tag structure) as defined by RGAA and WCAG, ensuring usability for individuals with disabilities.

-Yes, for many organizations, due to European directives and the RGAA.
-Beyond the legal risk, an inaccessible website excludes a significant portion of the population and degrades the experience for everyone.
+Yes, for many stakeholders, due to European directives and the RGAA.
+Beyond legal risks, an inaccessible website excludes a significant portion of the population and degrades the user experience for everyone.